-Kathryn earned her J.D. from the University of Illinois Chicago School of Law, where she graduated cum laude in the top 22 percent of her class.
-She graduated with a concentration in Trial Advocacy & Dispute Resolution and Criminal Law & Procedure.
-She is a four-time national mock trial competitor, served as the president of the Trial Advocacy Honors Board and was an active 711-licensed student attorney for the Pro Bono Litigation Clinic.
+Kathryn’s academic journey led her to secure a cum laude J.D. from the University of Illinois Chicago School of Law, ranking within the top 22 percent of her graduating class.
+Her specialized areas of concentration encompass Trial Advocacy & Dispute Resolution as well as Criminal Law & Procedure.
+Noteworthy accolades include her participation as a four-time national mock trial contender, her distinguished role as president of the Trial Advocacy Honors Board, and her active engagement as a 711-licensed attorney in the Pro Bono Litigation Clinic.

-While in law school, Kathryn served as a law clerk for the City of Chicago Department of Law, Legal Information & Prosecution Division where she managed a courtroom and prosecuted minor violations.
-She also served as a research assistant to the Honorable David R. Navarro, Circuit Court of Cook County and as a judicial extern for the Honorable Regina A. Scannicchio, Circuit Court of Cook County.
+While in law school, Kathryn served as a law clerk for the City of Chicago Department of Law, Legal Information & Prosecution Division.
+Here, she successfully managed courtroom proceedings and prosecuted minor infractions.
+Moreover, she enriched her experiences by contributing as a research assistant to the Honorable David R. Navarro, Circuit Court of Cook County, where she grappled with the constitutional complexities of remote legal proceedings amidst a pandemic.
+She also served as a judicial extern for the Honorable Regina A. Scannicchio, Circuit Court of Cook County.

 Kathryn holds a B.A. in political science from the University of Illinois at Urbana-Champaign.

-In addition to her legal career, Kathryn leads a dynamic and fulfilling life.
+Beyond her legal pursuits, Kathryn leads a dynamic and vibrant lifestyle.
 She is a pilot and equestrian, and her adventurous spirit takes her to the heights of extreme sports.
-Kathryn is also dedicated to serving her community as an active volunteer, and in her leisure time, she enjoys snowboarding, playing piano and traveling the world.
-Moreover, Kathryn gives back to her alma mater by coaching mock trial teams, sharing her legal expertise and mentorship with the next generation of aspiring attorneys.
+Kathryn is also dedicated to serving her community as an active volunteer, and in her leisure time, she enjoys snowboarding, playing piano, and global travel.
+A true testament to her dedication, Kathryn nurtures aspiring legal minds by coaching mock trial teams and generously imparting her legal expertise and mentorship, thereby giving back to her alma mater and fostering the next generation of attorneys.

 - The Order of Barristers Honor Society, 2021